internetarchive/iaux/README.md

 ## Other

-in `v2mocks` there is code that is pulled form IA "View Source" and converted to JSX using this tool:
+in `v2mocks` there is code that is pulled from IA "View Source" and converted to JSX using this tool:
 `https://magic.reactjs.net/htmltojsx.htm`